Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Iterative Differential Phase Contrast

 There are several advantages to using iterative DPC for recovering sample-induced phase-shifts.
-First, it is a relatively straightforward and computationally-inexpensive technique, so it can be used to quickly characterize the phase of the sample.
-Moreover, similar to other phase-contrast techniques, it is fairly dose-efficient and enables linear contrast, although care is needed for any kind of quantitative analysis.
-Iterative DPC reconstructions only solve for the phase of the sample and do not deconvolve the probe's wavefunction.
-Therefore, any aberrations in the probe, including defocus, will be imparted in the reconstruction.
-The transfer function for iterative DPC reconstructions is peaked around the convergence angle of the incident beam, and information transfer is poor at low and high spatial frequencies ~\cite{dekkers1974differential}.
-These artifacts can be ameliorated through the incorporation of high and low pass filters.
-In~\cref{fig:dpc}f, we use a low pass filter of 1.5\AA$^{-1}$.
-Masking of the diffraction patterns to include only the bright field disk can also help remove artifacts in DPC reconstructions.
-Lastly, the real-space resolution of the reconstruction is limited by the real-space step size of the STEM probe, placing stringent sampling requirements during data-acquisition.
+First, compared to other phase-retrieval techniques it is relatively straightforward and computationally-inexpensive, so it can be used to quickly characterize the phase-shift imparted by the sample.
+Moreover, similar to other phase-contrast techniques, it is dose-efficient and enables linear contrast (see~\cref{sec:ctf}), although additional considerations are required for quantitative analysis.
+However, iterative DPC reconstructions only solve for the phase of the sample and cannot deconvolve the probe's wavefunction.
+Therefore, any aberrations in the probe, including defocus, will affect the transfer of information in the reconstruction.
+Lastly, the pixel-size of the reconstruction is limited by the real-space step size of the STEM probe and the absolute resolution limit is set by twice the convergence semi-angle (see~\cref{sec:ctf}).